 Supplemental Document 1.
 Exploring high chimera rates among HMP OTUs

-There were a large number of chimeras in the AbundantOTU consensus sequences; 46.3% of the V1-V3 and 44.8% of the V3-V5 consensus sequences were flagged as chimeric using either UCHIME with the GOLD reference database (UCHIME ref) or UCHIME de novo (in which the number of sequence reads in each OTU was used for the UCHIME “size” parameter).
+There were a large number of chimeras in the AbundantOTU consensus sequences; 46.3% of the V1-V3 and 44.8% of the V3-V5 consensus sequences, representing 5.6% and 7.2% of total reads, respectively, were flagged as chimeric using either UCHIME with the GOLD reference database (UCHIME ref) or UCHIME de novo (in which the number of sequence reads in each OTU was used for the UCHIME “size” parameter).
+A similar percentage of reads from these two data sets were also identified as chimeric using the ChimeraSlayer implementation in the Mothur package of tools.
 Other 16S datasets, using similar primers and put through a similar pipeline, have not displayed such high rates of chimerism (Fodor lab, unpublished data).
 Since it was unclear why the HMP data set suffered such a high rate of chimerism, we examined these sequences further.

 V1-V3 and V3-V5 16S sequences were not filtered for chimeras prior to clustering with AbundantOTU.
 To verify that AbundantOTU was not artificially inflating chimeras by creating chimeric consensus sequences out of non-chimeric reads, we ran all 23,515,839 V1-V3 and 29,567,447 V3-V5 454 16S sequences through UCHIME with the GOLD database as a reference.
 In general, there was good agreement between the number of reads called chimeric by UCHIME within an HMP OTU and the UCHIME classification of its consensus sequence (Supplemental Fig. 1).
 For V1-V3 (Supplemental Fig. 1 left panel), there were 754 OTUs that had <=10% of their reads flagged as chimeric.
 Of these, only five had consensus sequences that were called chimeric.
 Of the 867 V1-V3 OTUs that had <=50% of their reads flagged as chimeric, only 28 had consensus sequences called chimeric.
 Put another way, of the 578 OTUs in V1-V3 called chimeric by UCHIME, only 4.8% (28 out of 578) had fewer than half of the individual reads called chimeric.
 In summary, while it is possible that AbundantOTU occasionally produces a chimeric consensus sequence, for >95% of the chimeric V1-V3 consensus sequences, the majority of the reads were also chimeric.